-Blue never goes out of favour and this year the blues are greyed out and soft.
-Blue and white are a fresh and timeless combination, once you will love for years if you are a lover of blue.
-Blue also pairs well with charcoal and, include wood or metallic elements for interest and warmth.
+Blue never goes out of favour, and this year they are greyed out and soft.
+For a fresh and timeless look, pair blue with white.
+This classic combination is one you will love for years to come, and it works for many design styles.
+Blue also looks great with charcoal.
+Include wood or metallic elements for interest and warmth.

 Woodgrains are here to stay in kitchens with more colours coming on the market all the time.
 Choose from dark, moody tones like charcoal greys through to pale, bleached tones.
 These are great for adding warmth and texture to your kitchen and match well with earthy colours.
 You can mix and match to create a unique kitchen that suits your style.

-Dark colours aren’t going anywhere in kitchens and are great for a more glamorous and refined look.
+Dark colours are still popular in kitchens and are great for creating a glamorous and refined look.
 There are lovely dark colours available that are softer than blacks, like dark greys, deep forest green, midnight blue and chocolate brown.
-A dark colour can sometimes look very heavy, so you may need to balance it with some lighter colours or metallic touches.
+Darker colours can sometimes look heavy, so you may need to balance them with lighter colours or metallic touches.

-So that’s just a few ideas on how you can use the current colours in your kitchen.
+Those are just a few ideas on how you can use the current colours and finishes in your kitchen.

-If you aren’t in the market for a new kitchen but want to give yours an update painting walls or cupboards in one of these colours will freshen it up.
+If you aren’t in the market for a new kitchen but you want to give the space a quick refresh painting walls or cupboards in an up to date colours will breathe new life into the room.